prehren/annotation-to-outline/README.md

 python3.5 ../main.py 'test.pdf' 1 'Test outline.tex' 'test' 'author' 1 2
 ```

 A LaTex file 'Test outline.tex' should appear in the test folder.
-To test whether the bash script is working properly, run
+To test whether the bash script is doing what it is supposed to do, run
 ```
 . ../run.sh 'test.pdf' 1 'test' 'author' 1 2
 ```
 from the same location.
-Both a LaTex file 'Summary author test.tex' and a pdf 'Summary author test.pdf' should appear.
+Both a LaTex file 'Summary author test.tex' and a pdf 'Summary author test.pdf' should appear there.

 ## Author